-1. Working smoke alarms
+- Working smoke alarms

 Ensure your home has smoke alarms that are correctly positioned, operational, regularly tested and compliant.
-Early warning systems can save lives and your home should a fire break out.
+Early warning systems can save lives and your home should a fire break out. - Keep your stove and oven areas clear

 Never leave anything flammable near hot surfaces in the kitchen, especially your stove and oven spaces.
 Keep tea towels, cleaning cloths, placemats, curtains and cookbooks all well away from this zone.
-Try to avoid resting anything on hotplates even when they are turned off.
+Try to avoid resting anything on hotplates even when they are turned off. - Check electrical cords

 Frayed and broken charging and electrical cords can easily become a hazard as they heat up.
 Ensure you replace or remove immediately.
-Try to avoid charging phones and devices on material surfaces – again the charging packs and cords can heat up and pose a fire risk.
+Try to avoid charging phones and devices on material surfaces – again the charging packs and cords can heat up and pose a fire risk. - Keep fire extinguishers and blankets handy

 Ensure you keep an in-date fire extinguisher and a fire blanket in handy places such as the kitchen.
-Make sure everyone in your home knows where they are located and remove any obstructions that make them hard to reach in an emergency.
+Make sure everyone in your home knows where they are located and remove any obstructions that make them hard to reach in an emergency. - Store flammable products safely

 Store your household cleaners and beauty products away from heat to avoid combustion.
 Cool, dark cupboards with constant temperatures are ideal.
 This also applies to products stored in your garage and shed.
-Metal spaces heat up far quicker and can pose a real risk if not managed with care.
+Metal spaces heat up far quicker and can pose a real risk if not managed with care. - Be cautious with flames

 When using candles, diffusers, fireplaces, BBQs and fire-pits make sure you keep an eye on them at all times.
 It is also a good idea to keep any flammable items well away from these areas and extinguish before going to bed or leaving the room/area.